Meowcat285/MazeGuides/mazeguides-mkdocs/docs/Guides/guides/mods-install.markdown

 ## Step 2: Downloading the mod

-{: .important }
+!!! tip
     You might get confused into clicking on `Mod Manager Download`, but that is only for Vortex users and not BG3MM users

 Select `MANUAL DOWNLOAD`